 Ice fishing has become increasingly popular over the past 15 years because of many technological improvements.
-Still, ice fishing can be work and a bit mystifying for those who haven't ventured out.
+Still, ice fishing can be mystifying for those who haven't ventured out.

 There are inherent dangers - changing ice conditions, propane heater carbon monoxide concerns, etc. – so it's best to learn about them from an experienced angler.
 A smart move is to learn from someone you trust and who knows ice fishing.

 But if you don't know an ice angler or simply want some tips, take your first step with our handy heads-ups.

 I want to catch …

 - Use LakeFinder

 The DNR's LakeFinder has information on more than 4,500 fishing lakes in Minnesota.
 It's where you want to start before you venture out the door.
 You'll find a variety of reports from fish population surveys to water quality and maps that can help guide you.

 To learn if the fish species you're seeking is present in the lake you intend to fish, simply type the lake’s name into LakeFInder's “find a lake” search box, click on “fisheries lakes surveys” when the next page appears and then scroll downward to the “Status of the Fishery” summary.
 This summary will put the lake’s fish population information into perspective.